Performant Tridiagonal Factorization of Skew-Symmetric Matrices: A family of algorithms

 \subsubsection{Adding pivoting to unblocked algorithms}

 \NoShow{

 }

-Adding pivoting to the unblocked algorithms as indicated in red in Fig.~\ref{fig:LTLt_unb} is relatively straightforward: before a new Gauss transform is computed, the largest value in magnitude in the vector $ \left( \right) $ is found and swapped to the top, swapping corresponding rows in the part of $ L $ that was previously computed, and symmetrically swapping corresponding rows and columns in $ \left( \right) $.
+Adding pivoting to the unblocked algorithms as indicated in red in Fig.~\ref{fig:LTLt_unb} is straightforward: before a new Gauss transform is computed, the largest value in magnitude in the vector $ \left( \right) $ is found and swapped to the top, swapping those rows in the part of $ L $ that was previously computed, as well as rows and columns in $ \left( \right) $.